NazgulM/jenkinsProject/README.md

 ## What is Jenkins?

 Jenkins is an open source continuous integration/continuous delivery and deployment (CI/CD) automation software DevOps tool written in the Java programming language.
 It is used to implement CI/CD workflows, called pipelines.
 Java needs to be installed to use jenkins.
+You can use it freely, it supports a lot of plugins, Jenkins is used to build and test projects continuously making it easier for developers to integrate changes.

 ```
 Amazon Linux